augustr/j3dengine/readme.md

 ## Overview

-This projects aims to port/rewrite an old C++ Direct3D9 Game engine of mine, using Java and OpenGL with GLSL shaders.
+This projects aims to port/rewrite from scratch an old C++ Direct3D9 Game engine of mine, using Java and OpenGL with GLSL shaders.
 I choose java becauase I may want to port it to android some day, and OpenGL for learning purposes.
+Since there aren't too many modern JOGL code examples available online this might also serve as an example implementation that might be helpful for some people wanting to learn more.

 ## Installation